Philip Sager fine art photographer who lives in San Francisco. His work is in private collections and has been shown in multiple galleries.

-These photographs question perception and illustrate that reality is a highly subjective and ambiguous experience.
-Although these single images are layered with visual information that hints at abstraction, they are not manipulated.
-It is their intent to make the viewer question what is real, what is constructed, and what is imagined.
-They use sincerity, confusion, and beauty to evoke an immersive emotional experience, before the individual elements are considered.
-The making of these photographs is influenced by my subliminal mind, my past, and my emotions; they explore the transient nature of experience by describing an instant in a flux of time.
+These photographs are created as I explore, searching to connect with a powerful visual experience.
+The images question perception and illustrate that reality is highly subjective and ambiguous.
+Although these single exposures are layered with visual information that hints at abstraction, they are not manipulated.
+There are solely created in camera.
+It is their intent to make the viewer consider what is real, what is constructed, and what is imagined.
+The images can be viewed in their entirety as an immersive experience as well as by their individual elements.
+The making of these photographs is influenced by my subliminal mind, my past, and my emotions; they explore the transient nature of experience by describing an instant in the flux of time.

-I live in San Francisco and can be reached at:
+Based in San Francisco, I can be reached at: